flammie/flammie.github.io/politics.markdown

   specific rant about it as well on this site, the gap between rich and the poor is the worst ever, the products and services we get are not best quality they can be, etc. etc.,
+    * r/endtipping!
+What a way to organise payment of a salary to a worker, this is annoying to customers, the staff, doesn't work, conventionally pretty and nice people earn more or tips get stolen by coworkers or owners or.
 * r/fuckcars: the older I get the more I realise car culture has destroyed our cities, car drivers murder more people than any other human cause and create more pollution that could be avoided